kinddylee/filesystem-component/README.md

 ## 3. Fully tested.
-Testing has been done using PHPUnit and Travis-CI.
-All code has been tested to be compatible from PHP 5.3 up to PHP 5.5.
+Testing has been done using PHPUnit and [Travis-CI](https://travis-ci.org).
+All code has been tested to be compatible from PHP 5.3 up to PHP 5.5 and [Facebook's PHP Virtual Machine: HipHop](http://hiphop-php.com).

 ## 4.To do: